Petrus Steyn

-Petrus Steyn is a small farming town between Tweeling and Kroonstad, 35 km north-east of Lindley in the Free State province of South Africa.
-It is at the centre of an agricultural area known for wheat, maize, sunflower, potato, cattle, hunting, sheep production and forms part of the breadbasket in the Free State.
+Petrus Steyn, officially Mamafubedu, is a small farming town between Tweeling and Kroonstad, 35 km north-east of Lindley in the Free State province of South Africa.
+It is at the centre of an agricultural area known for wheat, maize, sunflower, potato, cattle, hunting, and sheep production.
+It forms part of the breadbasket in the Free State.
 It is the highest town above sea level in the Free State.
 Farming industries in Petrus Steyn provide potatoes worldwide.
-Petrus Steyn, is located within the Grassland biomes which is the second largest biome in the country, covering 29% of the land area.
+Petrus Steyn is located within the grassland biomes which is the second largest biome in the country, covering 29% of the land area.
 The town is underlain by both the Adelaide and Tarkastad geological formations.

-Petrus Steyn has an estimated 12 800 people in total as per 2011 census results.
+Petrus Steyn has an estimated 12,800 people in total as per 2011 census results.

 In 2012, the South African Geographical Names Council (SAGNC) decided to rename the town of Petrus Steyn to Mamafubedu.

 History of the town

 Petrus Steyn was born on 23 June 1842 in Robertson, Western Cape province of South Africa, and died on 7 November 1897.
 The town was supposed to be called Concordia, but the widow of the late Mr Petrus Paulus Steyn sold it on condition that the new town be named after her husband.
 The farm Sterkfontein was then sold out of the will of Mr Steyn for the price of 4 pounds & 5 shillings per acre, which was bought on 11 October 1912, the official date that Petrus Steyn the town was established.

-The Renoster River has its origin on erf 502, just next to the Petrus Steyn family grave yard.
+The Renoster River has its origin on erf 502, just next to the Petrus Steyn family graveyard.
 The area is now being developed into a heritage and community park.

-In 2019 residents of Mamafubedu torched the house of Mamikie Mokoena, Nketoana Local Municipality Mayor as residents has been struggling with water and service delivery.
+In 2019, residents of Mamafubedu torched the house of Mamikie Mokoena, the Nketoana Local Municipality mayor, as they had been struggling with water and service delivery.